elmtree-askmo/cloudcannon-app/content/learn/nursing/describe-the-phases-of-clinical-trials-and-their-significance-in-drug-development.md

 seo:
   title: QuickTakes | Nursing
   page_description: >-
-    An overview of the phases of clinical trials in drug development, highlighting the objectives and significance of each phase in ensuring safety and effectiveness of new treatments.
+    This content provides a detailed overview of the phases of clinical trials, emphasizing their objectives and significance in the drug development process.
   page_keywords: >-
-    clinical trials, drug development, Phase 1, Phase 2, Phase 3, safety, efficacy, dosage, side effects, post-marketing surveillance, regulatory approval, pharmacokinetics, treatment regimen, standard treatments, adverse effects
+    clinical trials, drug development, Phase 1, Phase 2, Phase 3, safety, efficacy, dosage, side effects, pharmacokinetics, regulatory approval, post-marketing surveillance
 author: QuickTakes
 question: >-
     Describe the phases of clinical trials and their significance in drug development.